smaremanda/add-in-docs/docs/get-started/create-an-office-add-in-using-any-editor.md

 This will start a HTTPS server at https://localhost:8443.

-## Develop your Office add-in
+## Develop your Office Add-in

-You can use any text editor to develop the files for your custom Office add-in.
+You can use any text editor to develop the files for your custom Office Add-in.

 ### JavaScript project support